makersacademy/takeaway-challenge/README.md

 | **Attributes:** | basket, menu, sms |
 | **Methods:** | add, remove, total, summary, pay |

-### Further objectives ###
+## Further objectives ##

-The following is a list of objectives I set out to achieve, in addition to the user requirements:
+The following is a list of objectives I achieved, in addition to the user requirements:

   * Follow the TDD process, and have all tests passing
   * High test coverage (>99%)